Bug Bites and Stings (cont.)

 Symptoms of West Nile virus: West Nile virus, which is transmitted by infected mosquitoes, can produce flu-like symptoms including fever, headache, body aches, and skin rash.
 While most infected individuals have mild disease and recover spontaneously, infection can be serious or even fatal.
 There is no specific treatment for West Nile virus.

 Symptoms of Rocky Mountain spotted fever: Initial symptoms may include fever, nausea, vomiting, severe headache, muscle pain, and lack of appetite.
 The characteristic red, spotted rash of Rocky Mountain spotted fever is usually not seen until the sixth day or later after symptoms begin.
-But as many as 10 percent to 15 percent of patients may never develop a rash.
+As many as 10% to 15 % of patients may never develop a rash.
 Rocky Mountain spotted fever is treated with antibiotics.

 Signs of infection: It is normal for a bite or sting to result in redness of the affected area and minor swelling.
 But if a bite or sting becomes infected, a fever may develop or the redness or soreness may worsen.
 In cases of infection, an antibiotic is the typical treatment.